 Change the now-shifted seventh paragraph as follows:

-The parties involved are called STA-A and STA-B between two STAs or called MLD-A and MLD-B between two MLDs.
-They are identified by their MAC addresses, STA-A-MAC and STA-B-MAC, respectively, between two STAs or by their MLD MAC addresses MLD-A-MAC and MLD-B-MAC, respectively, between two MLDs.
-STAs or MLDs begin the protocol when they discover a peer by receiving Beacon or Probe Response frame(s), or when they receive an Authentication frame indicating SAE authentication from a peer.
+The parties involved are called Peer-A and Peer-B. They are identified by their MAC addresses, denoted A-MAC and B-MAC.
+Between two MLDs, the MAC addresses of Peer-A and Peer-B are their MLD MAC addresses.
+Between two STAs, the MAC addresses of Peer-A and Peer-B are their STA MAC addresses. .
+The parties begin the protocol when they discover a peer by receiving Beacon or Probe Response frame(s), or when they receive an Authentication frame indicating SAE authentication from a peer. (#2864, #2487)

 Representation of a password